TeeJay69/ConfigSync/Plan.md

         - move backup inside the ConfigBackup\\program\\temp directory to ConfigBackup\\program\\RecycleBin
         - If RecycleBin has more than x number of items, delete x number of oldest items in RecycleBin directory.
         - Inform user that config was restored successfully

+// TODO: Make database path copy function self referencing with error message parameter.
+Use only this function wherever you copy database paths
+// TODO: Fix hardcoded absolute program location problem.
+Program needs the absolute location where its stored on the filesystem, not where its run from!